rust-embedded/rust-raspberrypi-OS-tutorials/README.md

 1. [Install Docker Engine][install_docker].
 1. (**Linux only**) Ensure your user account is in the [docker group].
 1. Prepare the `Rust` toolchain.
-Most of it will be handled on first use through the [rust-toolchain](rust-toolchain) file.
+Most of it will be handled on first use through the [rust-toolchain.toml](rust-toolchain.toml) file.
 What's left for us to do is:
    1. If you already have a version of Rust installed:
       ```bash
       cargo install cargo-binutils rustfilt